-- A parody of Save Our Students movies (I think it was High School High) had a Running Gag in which the students regularly desecrate the statue of the school's founder.
+- High School High has a Running Gag in which the students regularly desecrate the statue of the school's founder.

 - The Isaac Asimov short story entitled "In a Good Cause" centers around the unfairness of these statues, as the idealist to whom the primary statue in the story is erected is committed to his cause, but almost completely irrelevant to realizing it.

 - The novel Who Plugged Roger Rabbit? has the "Toontown Telltale" headquarters, where a popular checkout-line tabloid is printed.
 The columns at the door are carved to resemble the paper's four Toon founders: Sleazy, Slimey, Dreck, and Profane.
 Let that be an indication of the contents of the paper.